KateChukwusom/Launchmart_dbt/README.md

 ## Project Overview

-CowJacket is adopting dbt as its transformation tool to **standardize data transformations**, **simplify testing**, **improve lineage visibility**, and **make it easier to manage transformation workflows**.
+CowJacket is adopting dbt as its transformation tool to standardize data transformations, simplify testing, improve lineage visibility, and make it easier to manage transformation workflows.

-This dbt project uses the provided SQL module data as the source and follows a **three-layer modeling approach**:
+This dbt project uses the provided SQL module data as the source and follows a three-layer modeling approach:

 1. **Staging**: Clean and standardize raw source data.
 2. **Intermediate**: Aggregate and transform data for business metrics.
 3. **Marts**: Business-facing fact and dimension tables for analytics and reporting.

-The project is designed to support the **loyalty program analytics** and **revenue analysis** for CowJacket, allowing the team to understand **customer behavior, revenue performance, and loyalty engagement**.
+The project is designed to support the loyalty program analytics and revenue analysis for CowJacket, allowing the team to understand customer behavior, revenue performance, and loyalty engagement.

 ## Project Structure

-cowjacket/
+'
+'cowjacket/
 ├── models/
 │ ├── staging/ # Raw data cleaning and standardization
 │ ├── intermediate/ # Aggregations and business metrics